A letter from Jay Farner

 This dogged vision toward the future is simply who we are.
-As we embark on this process of making a public offering, there are a few things I want you to know about our company.
 As we embark on this process of making a public offering, these are some of the things I want you to keep in mind:

 We seek to execute for the long term.
 Rocket Mortgage took three years to get right because we refused to bring an inferior product to market.
 We saw a need and knew what it would take to revolutionize an industry.
 We will never settle for just “good enough” to garner publicity or to meet arbitrary deadlines.
 We love complex markets with complex problems, and we have a team of 20,000 people who have a track record of making the complex simple.